TuskAW/GSoC-20-Proposal/README.md

  ### Aug 28th - Aug 31st
 - Get Pull Request merged.

-**Note :** I understand that my proposed time-schedule seems a bit stretched out and certain modules might have been given more time than required.
+**Note :** I understand that my proposed time-schedule seems a bit stretched out and certain modules might have been allotted more time than required.
 This is because, I feel that this project might not be as straight-forward as it seems.
 However, I will do my best to finish this project before the beginning of August.
 If this is the eventuality that plays out, I would like to work on any other project before the coding period ends (preferably implementing Occupancy Networks).

-## Future works
+## Future Work

 I believe that implementing a poweful network like MeshRCNN which uses images to automatically predict accurate 3D shapes in perhaps the most popular machine learning language i.e. Tensorflow will allow developers to test their own benchmarks containing 2D-3D object pairs with ease paving the way for significant developments / research.
 My direction of future work would be to somehow adapt MeshRCNN to accept stereo-pairs, as such a model would effectively replicate our eyes (which also predict an accurate 3D model per object with a stereo-image setup).